Data Processing Agreement

 B.3.
 Access Control

-- Administrative access to VPS instances is restricted to authorized BoostGood personnel
+- Administrative access to Central Plane infrastructure is restricted to authorized BoostGood personnel

-- User authentication within the platform uses hashed passwords with industry-standard algorithms (bcrypt or equivalent)
+- User authentication uses hashed passwords (bcrypt or equivalent)

 - Principle of least privilege applied to all administrative access